View All Class Specifications

 Education and Experience:

-Three (3) years of traffic signal experience; or an equivalent combination of education, training, and/or experience.
+A high school diploma or General Equivalency Diploma (GED) is required.
+Two (2) years of work experience performing traffic signal installation, repair, and maintenance; or an equivalent combination of education, training, and/or experience.

 • Assignment to work a variety of work schedules including compulsory work periods in special, emergency, and/or disaster situations.